apeterson91/website/content/author/admin/_index.md

 I am a Data Scientist at Google.
 I received my PhD in Biostatistics from the University of Michigan in 2021.
-While I ocassionally write about explicitly statistical ideas here, I write more frequently about ideas related to the built environment and statistics at [xstreetvalidated.com](https://xstreetvalidated.com/).
+While I occassionally write about explicitly statistical ideas here, I write more frequently about ideas related to the built environment and statistics at [xstreetvalidated.com](https://xstreetvalidated.com/).